Steap2448/Star_Forge/README.md

 # Star_Forge
 A university project.
 The goal is a program which lets the user create a custom star system and simulate already created models.
 The user can also save the system he created in order to load it later, along with some premade ones.
+The program also allows to load textures from a directory.

 The project uses [SFML](https://www.sfml-dev.org/) for working with windows and sounds, and uses the Runge–Kutta and Dormand–Prince methods for calculating the movements of celestial bodies.